ietf-wg-cellar/matroska-specification/matroska_security.md

   `Matroska Readers` that extract or use data from Matroska Attachments **SHOULD** check that the data adheres to expectations or not use the attachement.

-* A `Matroska Attachment` with an inaccurate mime-type.
+* A `Matroska Attachment` with an inaccurate media type.

 * Damage to the Encryption and Compression fields ((#encryption)) that would result in bogus binary data interpreted by the decoder.